nickpoz97/automated-insulin-pump/README.md

 # automated-insulin-pump
 High level implementation of an automated insulin pump written in Java with simulated blood.
 ## Requirements
-The software needs to monitor blood status through sensors and inform user with values and messages printed on a display.
+* The software needs to monitor blood status through sensors and inform user with values and messages printed on a display.
-It must also lower sugar value if it rises quickly or if it is high.
+* It must also lower sugar value if it rises or if it is high.
-Sugar control can be done only if there is enough insulin in the reservoir.
+* Sugar control can be done only if there is enough insulin in the reservoir.
+* Blood is abstracted with a mathematical model

 ## Scenarios
 ### Starting from a good and stable state, user consumes food with sugar